azagniotov/stubby4j/README.md

       status: 420
 ```

-#### body
+#### body (`optional`)

 * contents of the response body
 * defaults to an empty content body
-* can be a URL (OAUTH is not supported) to record & replay.
-The HTTP response is recorded on the first call to stubbed `url`, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
+* can be a URL (OAUTH is not supported) to `record & replay` response from a remote host (see [Record and Replay](#record-and-replay)).
+The HTTP response is recorded on the first call to stubbed URL, having the subsequent calls replay back the recorded HTTP response, without actually connecting to the remote host again.

 ```yaml
 -  request: